Data-driven innovation for business

 The expertise and support available in Scotland has created a massive opportunity for our engineering and manufacturing sectors and, with the launch of the £500m Data-Driven Innovation (DDI) strand of the Edinburgh and South-East Scotland City Region Deal, this is an exciting time for exploring how technology can benefit business.

 Industry can gain huge benefits by combining data science expertise, HPC hardware, and readily-available software and data analytics tools.
 HPC enables data scientists to manage, process and work with extremely large and complex datasets, which in turn allows businesses to develop new products and revenue streams.

 The Bayes Centre in Edinburgh is home to a community of world-leading data science and artificial intelligence teams, including EPCC, and it is set to play a key role in delivering the DDI programme.
 Central to the programme is a new facility for the secure hosting and analysis of huge and varied datasets.
-This £70m investment in the World-Class Data Infrastructure (WCDI) will be fundamental in positioning the City Region as data capital of Europe, acting as an enabler for many data science projects for industry, academia or both, and – by bringing together regional, national and international datasets – facilitating new products, services, and research.
+This £70m investment in the Edinburgh International Data Facility (EIDF) will be fundamental in positioning the City Region as data capital of Europe, acting as an enabler for many data science projects for industry, academia or both, and – by bringing together regional, national and international datasets – facilitating new products, services, and research.

 To understand the potential impact of data-driven innovation, consider the case of a manufacturing production line, running 24 hours a day: an unexpected breakdown will be extremely costly.

 A modern production line generates a huge amount of data from fault-detecting sensors.
 If machine learning could predict faults before they occur, the number of times the line breaks down would be dramatically reduced, leading to massive savings.
 This kind of application, where computers make predictions based on meaningful patterns in data sets, will increase in importance as the amount of data grows.

 Image: © iStock.com/enot-polosku